sepehr-gh/sb-discord/README.md

 Use this annotation above your `DiscordController` methods to register them as commands.

-- Name: name of the command.
+- Name: name of the commandEntity.
 Should be alphanumeric, but `slash commands` have their own limitations such as being lowercase.
-- Description (optional): description of the command
+- Description (optional): description of the commandEntity
-- Scope (optional): determines the scope of the command.
+- Scope (optional): determines the scope of the commandEntity.
 It can be `SERVER` for guild scope or `USER` for application scope.
-- Type (optional): determines if the command should be registered as a `SLASH` command or `BASIC`.
+- Type (optional): determines if the commandEntity should be registered as a `SLASH` commandEntity or `BASIC`.
-- slashDiffer (optional) (default=true): determines if `differ` should be sent automatically when slash command is executed
+- slashDiffer (optional) (default=true): determines if `differ` should be sent automatically when slash commandEntity is executed

 #### `@DiscordParameter`